meuleman/gae-init-docs/main/templates/tutorial/create.md

 ```

-### Testing Contact Creation
+### Testing

 If your development server is still running, then by visting the
 [http://localhost:8080/](http://localhost:8080/)
-you should notice the Create Contact link on the top bar and you should be able
+you should notice the Create Contact link in the top navigation bar and you should be able
 to actually start creating new contacts!

-Create couple of new contacts and also try to add a contact without
+Create a couple of new contacts and also try to add a contact without
-a name, or try to enter an invalid email and then press on **Create Contact**
+a name, or try to enter an invalid email and then press the **Create Contact**
 button.

 Since the contact list is not visible in the application yet, you can visit the